jkrauska/graceElectrical/2025-electrical-upgrade.md

   - 2/0 AWG: House battery to fuse
   - Link Bar: Fuse to disconnect switch to positive bus bar
   - AWG 1: Positive bus bar to inverter
+  - AWG 12: Inverter to starter battery (1A trickle charge)

 - **Negative/Ground Connections**:
   - All components connect to the negative bus bar for a common ground